-The HCI course at the Faculty of Sciences in the University of Lisbon is part of the 4th semester in the undergraduate Informatics Engineering curriculum.
-In the last semester, the case reported in this paper, we had 188 students attending the course, among which, 2 were blind.
+The HCI course at the Faculty of Sciences of the University of Lisbon is part of the 4th semester in the undergraduate Informatics Engineering curriculum.
+In the first course cycle with blind students, the central case reported in this paper, we had 188 students attending the course, among whom, two were blind.
 We intended to accommodate these students the best we could, but also had a large population of other students to consider.